xDaryamo/puccini/README.md

 using text templating to manipulate YAML is not a great idea for these reasons.

 Puccini's decision to use an embedded interpreted programming language (JavaScript) is intentional and important.
-Unlike some Kubernetes tools ([Helm](https://helm.sh/)), we prefer not treat YAML files as plain text to be manipulated by an anemic text templating language.
-Perhaps in the future someone will create a templating language specifically for YAML that is designed to work with its special requirements.
+Unlike some tools (see [Helm](https://helm.sh/)), we prefer not treat YAML files as plain text to be manipulated by an anemic text templating language.

 If you insist on text templating, a useful convention for your toolchain could be to add a file extension to mark a file for template processing.
 For example, `.yaml.j2` could be recognized as